Some English adverbs can be replaced by a preposition phrase and some cannot

 (a) Trained athletes can easily run 10 km.

-Preposition phrases corresponding to these underlined adverbs are with ease and on purpose.
+Preposition phrases corresponding to these underlined adverbs are with ease and without caution.
 The first contains a word spelt similarly to the adverb (ease), the second another.
 The only difference involved in using preposition phrases like this seems to be a greater need to place them at the end of the sentence.

 Two questions raised by equivalences like the above are how widespread they are in English, and when one of the choices is preferable to the other.
 In relation to the second, if English were like Spanish, we might answer that the preposition phrase was.
 According to my Spanish grammar book¹, Overuse of adverbs in -mente is considered clumsy in Spanish.
 In order to avoid this, use … (preposition) phrases.